JACKSPARROWbts/Chatter/README.md

 ## How to Develop chrome extension using React?
 ![extension](https://user-images.githubusercontent.com/59025857/94572206-60f1c100-028e-11eb-9e56-92bf1dd57466.PNG)
-First lets go to top right corner icon and click the More tools options Then we can find the Extension option there click it We can find the basic Developer tools box there check it .
+First lets go to top right corner icon and click the More tools options

+Then we can find the Extension option there click it

+We can find the basic Developer tools box there check it .

 Now Click unpack data and load your deployed project.

 You can use Chrome Webpack to develop the chrome extension and it is also the best method to do it.

-Well Well Well It took me 28 days to complete it so just star out my project.
+Well Well Well It took me some days to complete it so just star out my project.